keithfma/tutorial-build-src/lesson.md

 ```
 ### Building with shared libraries in non-default (unknown) locations

-*internal note: the following command lines build the libctest.so shared library:*
+*note: the following command lines build the libctest.so shared library used in the example below:*
 ```shell
 gcc -Wall -fPIC -c ctest1.c ctest2.c
 gcc -shared -Wl,-soname,libctest.so -o libctest.so ctest1.o ctest2.o
 ```
+*end note*

 Let's switch to a new bit of example code, called `use_ctest.c` that makes use of a (very simple) custom library in the `ctest` directory:
 ```c